The Association was formed in 1960 and initially began as a public meeting of people with paraplegia and quadriplegia to advocate for their needs.

 - National Disability Alliance

-- The National Disability Insurance Scheme
+- The development of the National Disability Insurance Scheme (NDIS)

 - Townsville hosts its inaugural ARTscape event, with local members and artists creating artwork ranging from paintings to dance pieces.